top of page

 Secretary

-Sean Robbins is a graduate of Villanova University and the Pennsylvania State University Dickinson School of Law.
-He is an attorney with the Governor’s Office of General Counsel at the Pennsylvania Department of Environmental Protection where he has practiced law since 2000.
-Sean currently serves on the boards of the Delaware and Lehigh National Heritage Corridor, the Luzerne County Transportation Authority and is the President of the Anthracite Scenic Trails Association.
-In his free time, he likes to be outdoors and enjoys running, skiing, hiking, climbing, cycling and competing in triathlons.
-Sean currently resides in Dallas, Pennsylvania.
+A graduate of Villanova University and Penn State’s Dickinson School of Law, Sean also serves on the boards of the Delaware & Lehigh National Heritage Corridor, Luzerne County Transportation Authority, and is the President of the Anthracite Scenic Trails Association.
+His commitment to conservation, recreation, and endurance sports makes him a natural fit for the ESTEA board.
+He currently resides in Dallas, Pennsylvania.

 Director